 The Group Edit Dialog has several sections.
 Press thebutton at the bottom to commit all changes.

-When footer, the Transactions button will not show in the Log page, and Financial data will not show in the User Details dialog.
+If footer, the Transactions button will not show in the Log page, and Financial data will not show in the User Details dialog.
 When selected, the Reader and Editor role will display all.
-However, only the Editor role is allowed account transactions in the User Details dialog.is non-privileged, the account balance will not show in the
+However, only the Editor role is allowed account transactions in the User Details dialog.
+Editor role is also required to login to the Payment Web App.is non-privileged, the account balance will not show in the

-The open spots left by buttons that are not displayed are taken by: the Upload button (moved from the footer), a Browse button pointing to the Browser, and the Info button (moved from the footer), in that order.
-See Section 3.2.2, “Footer”.
+The open spots left by buttons that are not displayed are taken by: the Upload button (moved from the footer), a Browse button pointing to the Browser, and an Info button (pointing to the About dialog), in that order.
+See Section 3.3.2, “Footer”.